-If your room or apartment needs repair, contact your RA and they will submit a work order..
-Facilities or Auxiliary Services will respond to the work order as soon as possible, though it is not possible for day or time of day of response to be predicted.
-If you have specific concerns regarding your work order, please discuss this with your RA..
+If your room or apartment needs repair, contact your RA to submit a work order.
+Facilities or Auxiliary Services will respond to the work order as soon as possible, though it is not possible for the day or time of day of response to be predicted.
+If you have specific concerns regarding your work order or have an approved animal in your space, please discuss this with your RA and they can request a specific date and time for the work order to be completed.
 By requesting a work order, you are giving the university permission to enter your room to perform the repairs necessary to address the work order.